linux4sam/egt/docs/src/eclipse.md

 Set the Remote Absolute File Path to /root/basic and click Run.

-Wait while application is copied to the target using SSH protocols.
+Wait while the application is copied to the target using SSH protocols.

 @imageSize{eclipse_run_wait.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_run_wait.png "Coping application to target"
 @image latex eclipse/eclipse_run_wait.png "Coping application to target"

-Finally in the Console, see the traces and EGT application running on target board.
+Finally, in the Console, see the traces and EGT application running on the target board.

 @section eclipse_debug Debug EGT Application Remotely

-As a preliminary step, you also need to ensure that gdbserver is present on your target. if gdbserver not preset, then enable following options in buildroot menuconfig:
+As a preliminary step, you also need to ensure that gdbserver is present on your target.
+If gdbserver not present, then enable following options in buildroot menuconfig:

 1. Toolchain -> GDB debugger Version